darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 ```

 This will generate a new token mint authority and will tell you what
 your new token ID is.
-For this tautorial we will need two tokens so
+For this tutorial we will need two tokens so
 execute the command again to generate another one.

 You can list your mint authorities with: